moj-analytical-services/data-science-template/docs/adr/0005-use-testthat-for-r-testing-with-github-actions.md

 **Positive:**

 - Standard R testing approach using testthat
-- Reproducible R environment via renv
+- Optional renv for reproducible R environments when needed
 - Automated R testing in CI/CD
 - Consistent test structure across Python and R
-- Package caching speeds up CI/CD runs
-- renv ensures package version consistency
+- Simple setup without mandatory renv overhead

 **Negative:**

-- Need to maintain separate dependency files (requirements.txt and renv.lock)
+- Need to maintain separate dependency management for Python and R
 - R tests may run slower than Python unit tests
 - Team needs familiarity with both testthat and pytest
-- renv adds initial setup overhead
+- Without renv, package versions not locked (can use renv when needed)

 **Neutral:**

 - Tests can be run locally: `Rscript -e 'testthat::test_dir("tests/unit/")'`
-- renv.lock must be updated when adding R packages: `renv::snapshot()`
+- Projects can add renv later if reproducibility becomes critical
 - Can use same test organization as Python (unit/integration/e2e)